Thyroid Cancer Signs and Symptoms

 Hyperthyroidism occurs when the thyroid gland overproduces the hormone thyroxine, which controls the body’s metabolic rate.
 Common symptoms of an overactive thyroid include weight loss, rapid or irregular heartbeat, nervousness, sweating and tremors.

-Although studies suggest that up to 20% of people who are diagnosed with thyroid cancer also have hyperthyroidism, the condition is not considered to be a primary symptom of thyroid cancer.
+Although studies suggest that up to 20% of people who are diagnosed with thyroid cancer also have hyperthyroidism, it is not considered to be a primary symptom of thyroid cancer.

 Frequently asked questions (FAQs) about thyroid cancer signs and symptoms